 “Having a sponsor is a really great opportunity for me to push myself to achieve my goals”

 “I want to use my education to improve things here in my village”

-Thanks to your generous donations, Blue Ventures is supporting 195 students this academic year (2012-2013) with school fees, uniforms, stationery and textbooks.
-Additional initiatives include mentoring, tutoring, scholar housing, meal plans and teacher training to ensure that students receive the most robust package of support and the highest quality of education possible.
+Thanks to your generous donations and fundraising efforts, we are supporting 200 students this academic year (2013-2014) with school fees, uniforms, stationery and textbooks.
+Additional initiatives include mentoring, tutoring and teacher training to ensure that students receive the most robust package of support and the highest quality of education possible.

 Scholars are selected on the basis of financial need and academic achievement.
 These students could not afford to go to school without your support.